jqwik-team/jqwik/documentation/src/docs/include/customized-parameter-generation.md

 [`@Arbitrary<T>`](/docs/${docsVersion}/javadoc/net/jqwik/api/Arbitrary.html)
 where `T` is the static type of the parameter to be provided.

-Parameter provision usually starts with a
+Arbitrary provision usually starts with a
 [static method call to `Arbitraries`](#static-arbitraries-methods), maybe followed by one or more [filtering](#filtering), [mapping](#mapping) or [combining](#combining-arbitraries) actions.

-### Provider Methods with Parameters
+#### Provider Methods with Parameters

 The examples of [provider methods](#parameter-provider-methods) you've seen so far had no parameters.
 In more complicated scenarios, however, you may want to tune